kubernetes/enhancements/keps/sig-network/6313-network-isolated-pods/README.md

    other pods: with the defaulted `false` no service environment variables are injected, and an explicit `enableServiceLinks: true` restores the standard injection for pods that obtain connectivity by other means.
-   The kubelet maps the pod hostname to `127.0.0.1` and `::1` in the managed `/etc/hosts`, so `localhost` and `$(hostname)` resolve inside the sandbox.
+6. The kubelet maps the pod hostname to `127.0.0.1` and `::1` in the managed `/etc/hosts`, so `localhost` and `$(hostname)` resolve inside the sandbox.
-6. If the container runtime does not report support for isolated sandboxes, the kubelet rejects the pod during node-level admission (after scheduling, the pod is marked `Failed` with reason `UnsupportedNetworkMode`) instead of silently attaching it to the cluster network (**fail closed**).
+7. If the container runtime does not report support for isolated sandboxes, the kubelet rejects the pod during node-level admission (after scheduling, the pod is marked `Failed` with reason `UnsupportedDefaultNetwork`) instead of silently attaching it to the default pod network (**fail closed**).
-7. NetworkPolicy does not apply to these pods, as with `hostNetwork` pods
+8. NetworkPolicy does not apply to these pods, as with `hostNetwork` pods
    today: implementations enforce policy on pod network attachments and pod IPs, and an isolated pod has neither.
 Interfaces attached later by delegated mechanisms are outside the core network model and therefore